-DEVELOPMENT: The WSSD met from 26 August-4 September 2002, in Johannesburg, South Africa.
-The goal of the WSSD, according to UNGA Resolution 55/199, was to hold a ten-year review of UNCED at the Summit level to reinvigorate the global commitment to sustainable development.
+DEVELOPMENT: The WSSD met from 26 August - 4 September 2002, in Johannesburg, South Africa.
+The goal of the WSSD, according to UNGA Resolution 55/199, was to hold a ten-year review of UNCED at the summit level to reinvigorate the global commitment to sustainable development.
 The WSSD gathered over 21,000 participants from 191 countries.
-The WSSD negotiated and adopted two main documents: the Johannesburg Plan of Implementation (JPOI); and the Johannesburg Declaration on Sustainable Development.
+Delegates negotiated and adopted the Johannesburg Plan of Implementation (JPOI) and the Johannesburg Declaration on Sustainable Development.
 The JPOI is designed as a framework for action to implement the commitments originally agreed at UNCED.
-The Johannesburg Declaration outlines the path taken from UNCED to the WSSD, highlights challenges, expresses a commitment to sustainable development, underscores the importance of multilateralism and emphasizes the need for implementation.
+The Johannesburg Declaration outlines the path taken from UNCED

-This issue of the Earth Negotiations Bulletin © <enb@iisd.org> is written and edited by Leila Mead, Nathalie Risse, Ph.D. and Lynn Wagner, Ph.D.
-The Digital Editor is Diego Noguera.
-The Editor is Pamela S. Chasek, Ph.D. <pam@iisd.org>.
-The Director of IISD Reporting Services is Langston James "Kimo" Goree VI <kimo@iisd.org>.
-The Sustaining Donors of the Bulletin are the European Commission (DG-ENV), the Government of the United States of America (through the Department of State Bureau of Oceans and International Environmental and Scientific Affairs), the Government of Canada (through CIDA), the Danish Ministry of Foreign Affairs, the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
-General Support for the Bulletin during 2012 is provided by the Norwegian Ministry of Foreign Affairs, the Government of Australia, the Ministry of Environment of Sweden, the New Zealand Ministry of Foreign Affairs and Trade, SWAN International, the Swiss Federal Office for the Environment (FOEN), the Finnish Ministry for Foreign Affairs, the Japanese Ministry of Environment (through the Institute for Global Environmental Strategies - IGES), the Japanese Ministry of Economy, Trade and Industry (through the Global Industrial and Social Progress Research Institute - GISPRI), and the United Nations Environment Programme (UNEP).
+This issue of the Earth Negotiations Bulletin \mathbb{O} <enb@iisd.org> is written and edited by Leila Mead, Delia Paul, Keith Ripley, Nathalie Risse, Ph.D., and James Van Alstine, Ph.D.
+The Digital Editor is Manu Kabahizi.
+The Editor is Pamela S. Chasek, Ph.D. cpam@iisd.org>.
+The Director of IISD Reporting Services is Langston James 'Kimo'' Goree VI <kimo@iisd.org>.
+The Statining Doors of the Bulletin are the European Commission (DG-ENV), the Government of the United States of America (through the Department of State Bureau of Oceans and International Environmental and Scientific Affairs), the Government of Canada (through CIDA), the Danish Ministry of Foreign Affairs, the German Federal Ministry for Economic Cooperation and Development (BMZ), and the German Federal Ministry of Foreign Affairs, the Government of Australia, the Ministry of Environment of Sweden, the New Zealand Ministry of Foreign Affairs, and Trade, SWAN International, the Swiss Federal Office for the Environment (FOEN), the Japanese Ministry of Foreign Affairs, the Global Industrial and Social Progress Research Institute - GISPRI), and the United Nations Environment Programme (UNEP).
 Funding for translation of the Bulletin into French has been provided by the Government of France, the Belgium Walloon Region, the Province of Québec, and the International Organization of the Francophone (OIF and IEPF).
 The opinions expressed in the Bulletin are those of the authors and do not necessarily reflect the views of IISD or other donors.
 Excerpts from the Bulletin may be used in non-commercial publications with appropriate academic citation.
-For information on the Bulletin, including requests to provide reporting services, contact the Director of IISD Reporting Services at kimo@iisd.org, +1-646-536-7556 or 300 East 56th
+For information on the Bulletin, including requests to provide reporting services, contact the Director of IISD Reporting Services at <kimo@iisd.org>.
+How Services at <leid@iisd.org>.